northsaluki615/mike-and-tech/content/posts/2021-05-25-how-to-hack-censorship.md

 Web filtering, Content-control software, web blocker, and my favorite, censorware.
 These are different names for essentially the same technology.

 What does it do?
-Essentially, these pieces of software look at the URL (ex = helmers.io, netflix.com, google.com) that your computer/phone/IoT device is trying to reach, and compare the URL against a list.
+Essentially, these pieces of software look at the URL (ex:helmers.io, netflix.com, google.com) that your computer/phone/IoT device is trying to reach, and compare the URL against a list.
 If that website is on a list that the filter admin doesn't want you visiting, you'll receive a message telling you so, or the site just won't load.

 It's as simple as that.